 *Garden gloves & clippers

-*Glass jars or bags
+*Glass jars or fabric bags

-*Evergreen wreath and/or branches/centerpiece leftovers.
+*Evergreen wreath and/or tree branches/centerpiece leftovers.

 *Shallow cardboard box at least 20” wide and long